ubccpsc/classy/docs/developer/customization.md

 # Customization of Classy

-Application customization is not necessary unless custom views and endpoints are needed to support your internal course operations.
-Classy has default behaviour that does not require any customization to make it operational for most courses.
+Out of the box, Classy's default behaviour should suit most courses; however, sometimes custom views and endpoints are necessary to support internal course operations.

 Classy consists of two TypeScript applications: AutoTest and Portal.
 Only Portal is customizable at this time.
 Portal consists of an MVC frontend and RESTful API backend application.